TobiasFaller/vscode-vt100-syntax-highlight/README.md

 ## Extension Settings

-Edit the global or project local VS Code configuration and apply your custom colors.
+Edit the global or workspace configuration and apply your custom colors.
-The configuration values shown below are the defaults set by the plugin.
+The configuration values shown below are the default values set by the plugin.
+All `foreground-color`, `background-color` and `attribute` settings support defining two styling variants.
+The variant defined in the `editor` sub-configuration is used for the editor view, while the `preview` sub-configuration is used for the HTML preview.
+If no sub-configurations are defined the style is used for both views.

 ```json
 {